-[This is a continuation from a previous post].
+[This is a continuation of a previous post].
 In the following post, I will address Saturn in Aries and Libra, Saturn in 1st House and 7th House, and Saturn in aspect to Mars (the planetary ruler of Aries) and Venus (the planetary ruler of Libra):

 Saturn in Aries:

 The structure of consciousness is formed around the notions of “courage” and “initiation”.
 If Saturn is functioning in a healthy manner, consciousness will be structured based on a priority of the “self” to the “other”.
 Autonomy of personal will would be the “default” context through which conscious life is perceived and constructed.